 Most CI/CD platforms define their abstractions, data model, and nomenclature.
 The interoperability SIG has already been collecting this level of data from various platforms.
 Many labels are shared across platforms, but sometimes the same label bears different meanings in different projects.
 To achieve interoperability through events, a nomenclature with shared semantics across platforms was seen to be essential.
-This nomenclature has its roots in the "Rosetta Stone" for CI/CD first initiated through the Interoperability SIG in CDF.
-The CDEvents vocabulary will continuously revise its vocabulary based on the evolution of that document and related publications, until the first official release of the CDEvents protocol specification is published.
+This nomenclature has its roots in the "Rosetta Stone" for CI/CD, first initiated through the Interoperability SIG in CDF.
+The CDEvents vocabulary will continuously revise its vocabulary based on the evolution of that document and related publications until the first official release of the CDEvents protocol specification is published.

-To achieve shared semantics, the CDEvents project first created a vocabulary describing four 'buckets' to group the different but common CDEvents together.
+To achieve shared semantics, the CDEvents project first created a vocabulary describing six 'buckets' to group the different but common CDEvents together.

-- Core Events: this includes core events related to core activities and orchestration that need to exist to be able to deterministically and continuously be able to deliver software to users. - Source Code Version Control Events: Events emitted by changes in source code or by the creation, modification, or deletion of new repositories that hold source code. - Continuous Integration Pipelines Events: includes events related to building, testing, packaging, and releasing software artifacts, usually binaries. - Continuous Deployment Pipelines Events: include events related to environments where the artifacts produced by the integration pipelines actually run.
-These are usually services running in a specific environment (dev, QA, production), or embedded software running in a specific hardware platform.
+- Core Events: this includes core events related to core activities and orchestration that need to exist to be able to deterministically and continuously be able to deliver software to users. - Source Code Version Control Events: Events emitted by changes in source code or by the creation, modification, or deletion of new repositories that hold source code. - Continuous Integration Events: includes events related to building, testing, packaging, and releasing software artifacts, usually binaries. - Continuous Deployment Events: include events related to environments where the artifacts produced by the integration pipelines actually run.
+These are services running in a specific environment (dev, QA, production), or embedded software running in a specific hardware platform. - Continuous Operations Events: include events related to the operation of services deployed in target environments, tracking of incidents, and their resolution.
+Incidents, and their resolution, can be detected by a number of different actors, like the end-user, a quality gate, a monitoring system, an SRE through a ticketing system, or even the service itself. - CloudEvents Binding for CDEvents: The CloudEvents Binding for CDEvents defines how CDEvents are mapped to CloudEvents headers and body.

 Within each 'phase,' a few abstractions have been defined.
 For instance, the 'Core Events' phase defines "Task Runs" and "Pipeline Runs".
-The 'Continuous Integration Pipeline Events' phase defines "Build", "Test Case", "Test Suite", and "Artifact".
+The 'Continuous Integration Pipeline Events' phase defines "Build," "Test Case," "Test Suite," and "Artifact."